Juneik/git_practice/README.txt

 Hello Git and Github.
-This is the an edit for testing.
+This is an edit for testing.